What is ‘government procurement’?

 When a department or agency realises it requires a particular good or service that it currently does not have access to.
 The procurement process is initiated.

 Following identification of a procurement need, internal discussion will take place within the department or agency to ascertain whether or not to act on the deficiency.
-The decision stage tied closely to stage 3 (Risk Assessment).
-An affirmative decision will formally progress the procurement process, and usually mean the posting of an ATM on the AusTender platform calling for submissions from potential suppliers.
+The decision stage is tied closely to stage 3 (Risk Assessment).
+An affirmative decision will formally progress the procurement process, usually resulting in the posting of an ATM on the AusTender platform calling for submissions from potential suppliers.

 Inter-related and often occurring simultaneously with stage 2 (Decision).
 The department or agency will tally up the potential risks that might arising in the course of procuring the required good or service.
 Whether or not a decision is made to progress the procurement process will depend partly on whether the identified risks are outweighed by the department or agency’s level of need.

 Following the submission period set by the department or agency’s ATM, discussions will take place to identify and select the most appropriate supplier in relation to the established procurement need.
 A contract will be formed for the delivery or performance of the good(s) or service(s).